dmenini/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi!
 I have recently acquired a M.Sc in Electrical Engineering and Information Technology at ETH Zürich, where I focused on Hardware Design, Computer Vision and Machine Learning.
-While completing this program, I spent 4 months as a Teaching Assistant for Prof. Luca Benini to help students with FPGA programming.
-Prior to starting my Master at ETH Zurich, I graduated from the Electronic Engineering Bachelor program at Politecnico di Milano.
+While completing this program, I spent 4 months as a Teaching Assistant for Prof. Luca Benini to supervise students with FPGA programming.
+Prior to starting my Master at ETH Zurich, I graduated from the Electronics Engineering Bachelor program at Politecnico di Milano.

 Currently, my research interests are real-time 3D Computer Vision and Machine Learning.